Luis Zubeldía

 Luis Francisco Zubeldía (born 13 January 1981) is an Argentine football manager and former player.
-He is the current head coach of Campeonato Brasileiro Série A side Fluminense.

 A former midfielder, Zubeldía's career was mainly associated to Club Atlético Lanús, where he played as a senior and managed the club in two different spells.
 He was known for being the youngest person to be in charge of an Argentine first division team.

 Playing career

 Club

 Born in Santa Rosa, La Pampa, Zubeldía started playing with hometown side General Belgrano, before being spotted by José Pékerman and being taken on a trial period for the Argentine youth sides.
 After attracting the interest of several clubs, he chose to join Lanús, as according to himself, "his school was near the club".

 Zubeldía made his first team debut for Lanús on 30 October 1998, in a 2–2 home draw against Independiente.
 He made 57 appearances, scoring 3 goals.
 In 2004, he retired from football at 23 years of age due to a osteochondritis dissecans of his knee.